fastsitephp/fastsitephp/website/app_data/docs/en/file-encryption-windows.md

 To copy files to Windows Nano Server you can use Powershell, however if Powershell is not an option and you need to copy a text file you can open an instance of Notepad by typing `notepad.exe` into the Windows Command Line before logging into Linux.

-In this example the file [encrypt.sh] was saved to the folder [C:\Users\Administrator\Documents]; and in the Linux you can access the C Drive (or other drives) from [/mnt/c].
+In this example the file [encrypt.sh] was saved to the folder [C:\Users\Administrator\Documents]; and in the Linux you can access the C Drive (or other drives) from [/mnt/], being [/mnt/c] for the C drive.

 To run a bash script navigate to the directory of the script and then run either `bash {script}` or `./{script}`.

 You can see in this example there was an error when first running the script.
-This happened because Windows Notepad saved the Bash Script with Windows Line Breaks rather than Unix Line Breaks; to fix this run the command `sed -i 's/\r$//' encrypt.sh`.
+This happened because Windows Notepad saved the Bash Script with Windows Line Breaks (CR/LF) rather than Unix Line Breaks (LF); to fix this run the command `sed -i 's/\r$//' encrypt.sh`.
 The script will then run as expected.

 ![Windows Nano Server - Open Notepad and Create Script](https://dydn9njgevbmp.cloudfront.net/img/docs/encrypt_sh_win/01_Create_Encrypt_SH_File.png)